effjot/diveRlib/README.md

   instead of the Diver Office version information.
 However, Diver Office won't read such a file.
 (Which you might intend to avoid re-importing duplicates into your database.)

+* `out.of.water.as.NA(x, h.min)`

+  Replace out of water measurements with `NA`.
+Compare to threshold value (or vector, e.g. from baro logger) `h.min`; anything less or equal than the threshold is assumed out of water.
+Has S3 methods for data.frame and zoo.
+For dataframes, you can supply an addtional argument `h.col` for the column name to work with.